mjmanley/PredictiveModeling/using_pm_service.md

 Server-trained predictive models, see the Analytic Server section of IBM Knowledge Center.

+## Steps to bind the service with Bluemix application
 Complete the following steps to create your Bluemix application and bind it to the Machine Learning service.

 1. Download Node.js sample application code from [github repository](https://github.com/pmservice/customer-satisfaction-prediction).

 2. Use the cf create-service command to create a service
    instance: